PhD in English

 Did the Vikings cultivate orchards in England?

-What does OE hnutu mean in the context of place-names?
+What does Old English hnutu 'nut' mean in place-names?

 My research explores onomastic evidence for the social, cultural, environmental and economic importance of trees within the physical and ideological landscape of early medieval England.
 It considers their use as monuments and resources, and their role in landscape management.